RobustFormer: Noise-Robust Pre-training for images and videos: Introduction

 A primary reason for these issues lies in the pixel-based design of most deep-learning models.
 Although RGB pixel representations are the standard in vision applications because they capture detailed color and spatial information, they are computationally demanding and highly sensitive to noise and domain shifts.
-This sensitivity arises since RGB data represents exact pixel-level details, so even slight distortions can disrupt deep-learning models that depend on these patterns for accuracy.
+This sensitivity arises since RGB data represent exact pixel-level details, so even slight distortions can disrupt deep learning models that depend on these patterns for accuracy.
 Additionally, RGB representations process both essential and irrelevant features equally, limiting their efficiency.
 Inspired by image compression techniques like JPEG, frequency domain transformations such as Discrete Cosine Transform (DCT) provide a solution by isolating low-frequency components (representing significant information) from high-frequency ones (less relevant details) \cite{li2023discrete, park2023rgb}.
-This separation reduces memory demands and increases robustness to noise without compromising performance \cite{eskicioglu1995image, gao2021neural, li2023discrete}.
+This separation reduces memory demands and increases noise resistance without compromising performance \cite{eskicioglu1995image, gao2021neural, li2023discrete}.

 While pure frequency domain transformations offer these benefits, they also lead to a loss of spatial or temporal locality due to the change in basis, a consequence of the Heisenberg uncertainty principle.
 In contrast, Discrete Wavelet Transform (DWT) provides a more balanced approach, decomposing the signal into both high- and low-frequency components across multiple scales.
 This multi-resolution representation allows DWT to retain spatial and temporal information, preserving important features and contextual details while still isolating high-frequency information.
-Image-based methods leveraging DWT have shown promise in enhancing robustness against spatial noise by allowing models to focus on frequency-based features that are less affected by disruptions \cite{Li_2020_CVPR}.
-Applying these principles to video data can address both temporal and spatial corruptions, as DWT can help models focus on low-frequency information, improving robustness to noise and other distortions across frames.
+Image-based methods that leverage DWT have shown promise in improving robustness against spatial noise by allowing models to focus on frequency-based features that are less affected by disturbances \cite{Li_2020_CVPR}.
+Applying these principles to images and videoscan address both spatial and temporal (for videos) corruptions, as DWT can help models focus on low-frequency information, improving robustness to noise and other distortions across frames.